palakhare/Spotify-s-page/README.md

 # Spotify-s-page
 Music doesn't lie.
 If there is something to be changed in this world, then it can only happen through music!!!
+God has given us music so that above all it can lead us upwards.
+Music unites all qualities: it can exalt us, divert us, cheer us up, or break the hardest of hearts with the softest of its melancholy tones.
+But its principal task is to lead our thoughts to higher things, to elevate, even to make us tremble...